Fredericksburg, California

 Fredericksburg (also, Frederickburg and Fredricksburg) is an unincorporated community in Alpine County, California.
 It is located 4 mi north-northeast of Woodfords, at an elevation of 5072 feet (1546 m).

 The town developed in the 1860s.
 A post office operated at Fredericksburg from 1898 to 1911.

 Name

 The town was started in 1864 and may have been named for Frederick Frevert, who operated a sawmill nearby.

+History

+The settlement began in the 1860s when German settler Frederick Buns began farming in the area.
+The farm became a stopover for travelers heading towards California and supplied milk and apples to mining towns as far away as Virginia City, Nevada.
+Several other German families settled in the community.
+A hotel opened but became the site of the school in 1881.
+A small brushfire in 1986 destroyed some old buildings.
+Fredericksburg has remained a small agricultural community.